-Family and friends may deposit funds into a student's LionCash account online at idcard.psu.edu with a MasterCard or Visa card.
-Deposits are processed as a standard purchase, not a cash advance, and are processed in real-time so funds are immediately available.
-Access to deposit LionCash is also available on the Penn State Go app.
+Family and friends may deposit funds into a student's LionCash account online at idcard. psu.edu with MasterCard or Visa.
+Deposits are processed as a standard purchase, not a cash advance, and are processed in real time so funds are immediately available.
+Students can also manage their LionCash on this site.
+On a secure server, students can check their account balances, review and email their transaction history, and deactivate a lost or stolen id+ card.

-Your student can manage LionCash and Campus Meal Plan online.
-Your student can check account balances, review and email transaction history, and deactivate a lost or stolen id+ card, and change their Campus Meal Plan level.
-Students may also subscribe to our monthly LionCash newsletter, which provides updates on new program features, new merchant locations, and special LionCash discounts.
 Students working on campus may also elect to sign up for payroll deductions into their LionCash account.

-id+ Card and PNC Bank Accounts
+id+ card and PNC Bank Accounts